The Karen Read trial: Acquitted of John O’Keefe's murder

 After O’Keefe failed to return home and growing concerned for his welfare, Read returned to the scene with two friends.
 They discovered John’s body, partially buried in snow, with injuries to his head and arms.

-The prosecution contends that Read was intoxicated and angry after leaving the property, and that she knowingly or unknowingly hit O’Keefe with her vehicle before fleeing.
+The prosecution argued that Read was intoxicated and angry after leaving the property, and that she knowingly or unknowingly hit O’Keefe with her vehicle before fleeing.

-However, the defence has argued that O’Keefe was the victim of a vicious attack inside Albert’s home and was subsequently dragged outside in an attempt to frame Read.
+However, the defence claimed that O’Keefe was the victim of a vicious attack inside Albert’s home and was subsequently dragged outside in an attempt to frame Read.

 The Google search controversy